professorfabio/RPC-Basics-with-RPyC/README.md

 ### Before running the example, you need to install the RPyC library:

-Do the following on two different machines (AWS EC2 instances)
+Do the following on the two machines (AWS EC2 instances) that you will use for this activity:

     sudo apt update
     sudo apt install python3-rpyc